kimutai567/Elite-Auto-Hub/README.md

 - Admin responses for availability, advice, price, and sourcing timelines
 - Admin order status tracking
 - Local browser storage for demo data
+- Intergration of live chat where user can talk to a customer care representative.

 ## Production Build